Bitcoin: Long-Term Gain But Short-Term Uncertainty (Cryptocurrency:BTC-USD)

 Closing thoughts

-Overall, we continue to remain cautious on Bitcoin in the near term as the rising uncertainty generated by the Covid19 shock will certainly lead to another little equity selloff episode.
+Overall, we continue to remain cautious on Bitcoin in the near term as the rising uncertainty generated by the COVID-19 shock will certainly lead to another little equity selloff episode.
 Given the high valuations of equities, the stock market remains vulnerable in the near term and therefore a new rise in price volatility could also generate a little correction in Bitcoin.
 In addition, even though Bitcoin may become a 'high-beta' gold stock in the medium term, we would rather own gold than Bitcoin in the current environment.

 Disclosure: I am/we are short EURUSD.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.